 Who Is Donald Glover?

-Called “the most prolific creator of his generation,” Donald Glover is the brain child behind the FX TV comedy Atlanta.
+Donald Glover is the brainchild behind the FX TV comedy Atlanta.
 He not only stars in the show but also serves as its creator, producer, director and co-writer.
-Outside of his work on Atlanta, Glover is also a Grammy-Award winning rapper who goes by the stage name Childish Gambino and a stand-up comedian.
+Outside of his work on Atlanta, Glover is also a Grammy-Award winning rapper who goes by the stage name Childish Gambino, a stand-up comedian and DJ.

 Along with his acclaimed work on Atlanta, Glover is a successful rapper who released his first three albums – Camp (2011), Because the Internet (2013) and Awaken My Love!
 (2016) – under the name Childish Gambino.
 The name was produced at random by the Wu-Tang Clan’s Name Generator.